johnlesterq1201/Decrypting-HTTPS-Traffic-for-Malicious-Activity-Detection/README.md

 # Objective
 The goal of this analysis is to identify and document any malicious activities or processes observed within network traffic using Wireshark.

-# Skills Learned
+### Skills Learned

-[Bullet Points - Remove this afterwards]
+- Identifying Malicious Patterns in Encrypted Traffic

-Advanced understanding of SIEM concepts and practical application.
+- Experience with Network Forensics
-Proficiency in analyzing and interpreting network logs.
+- Proficiency in analyzing and interpreting network logs.
-Ability to generate and recognize attack signatures and patterns.
+- Ability to generate and recognize attack signatures and patterns.
-Enhanced knowledge of network protocols and security vulnerabilities.
+- Enhanced knowledge of network protocols and security vulnerabilities.
-Development of critical thinking and problem-solving skills in cybersecurity.
+- Development of critical thinking and problem-solving skills in cybersecurity

 # Steps
 drag & drop screenshots here or use imgur and reference them using imgsrc